-The plane of the curved arrow’s great circle is perpendicular to the arrow in the axis-angle space.
-No right hand rule is needed to determine the rotation’s direction.
+The plane of the curved arrow’s great circle is perpendicular to the axis of rotation.
+(The axis is considered as a full line.
+No right hand rule is necessary to determine the rotation’s direction.)

-From the point of view of the sphere (had it eyes) the curved arrow is straight: its lateral curvature is zero.
+From the point of view of the sphere the curved arrow is straight: its lateral curvature is zero.

 We can slide a curved arrow anywhere along its great circle, its arc length remaining constant, and it will specify the same rotation.
 In mathematical jargon, one curved arrow determines an “equivalence class” of curved arrows on its great circle.
-We call such an equivalence class a Turn, in effect a rotation but with a graphical emphasis.
+We call such an equivalence class a Turn.
 At times we may just refer to a curved arrow and leave the equivalence class it represents, the Turn, understood.
-We call the unit sphere, with its freight of potential curved arrows, the Turn Sphere.
+We call the unit sphere with its freight of potential curved arrows, the Turn Sphere.

-Within the axis-angle ball there is a point for every rotation and so, by Euler’s theorem, collectively the points cover all orientations.
-Since the correspondence is continuous, orientation space has the same dimension as the ball, that is, three.
-On the Turn Sphere there are ordered pairs of points (the head and tail of a curved arrow) that determines any rotation.
-At first glance this space of point-pairs has four dimensions (two times two) but the fact that the pair of points can slide along a great circle (one dimension) and represent the same rotation reduces that by one.
-Thus the third orientation space likewise has three dimensions, as it must.
+Given any rotation there is an ordered pairs of points (the head and tail of a curved arrow) that represents it..
+At first glance this space of Turns has four dimensions (two times two) but the fact that the pair of points can slide along a great circle (one dimension) and represent the same rotation reduces that by one.
+Thus “rotation space” has three dimensions.
+[2]

-In the axis-angle ball the point at the center represents no rotation, or the null rotation (the reference orientation).
 On the Turn Sphere any curved arrow of zero length – an overlapping pair of points, anywhere on the sphere – represents the null rotation.
-All null Turns are equivalent, or rather, there is only one null Turn.
+All such degenerate arrows are equivalent; there is only one null Turn.
+[3]

-This suggests we might be able to find the result of two rotations in space, one after the other, by similarly adding their corresponding Turns on the Turn Sphere, head-to-tail, with sliding along a translation line changed to sliding along a great circle.
+The plane – sphere / translation – rotation analogy suggests that we might be able to find the result of two rotations in space, one after the other, by adding their corresponding Turns on the Turn Sphere, head-to-tail, with sliding along a line changed to sliding along a great circle.

 Applied to our example of the two flips, the given curved arrows are now each 90° (π/2 radians) and adding them head-to-tail yields an arrow of 90° perpendicular to the given arrows – the correct result.